KANSAS CITY GIRLS METRO LACROSSE LEAGUE

 A. High School League Members

-Members of the KC METRO GIRLS LACROSSE ASSOCIATION (KCMGLA) High School division include teams that are geographically applicable, that pay dues, and that follow the By-Laws of the KCMGLA.
-As members of the league, teams will be part of spring and/or fall scheduling and compete to be in the KCMGLA Championship.
+Members of the KC METRO GIRLS LACROSSE ASSOCIATION (KCMGLA) High School division include teams that are geographically applicable, that pay dues, and that follows the By-Laws of the KCMGLA.
+As members of the league teams will be part of spring scheduling and compete to be in the KC Area Championship.

 Teams, including players, coaches, parents, and fans, will honor the game of lacrosse and promote good sportsmanship to other teams and umpires.